 Since Alexander made his discoveries 125 years ago, many have speculated about when humans began interfering with their head-neck-back coordination.
 The question will never be settled because the origin of human “misuse” predates Alexander’s discoveries by millennia.
 Even so, art history can provide us with some useful insights, as I noticed during a recent road trip through Tuscany.
 During my travels, I examined many examples of Renaissance painting and sculpture.
 I appreciated these works for their sumptuous beauty, and for their portrayals of postural habits among people during the Renaissance.

 Before discussing the art that I noticed during my travels, it’s worth stating an obvious fact.
 Looking at art from 600 or 700 years ago is not the same as seeing people as they lived at that time.
 It’s quite clear that many factors distinguish paintings and sculptures from life.
-These factors include an artist’s interest in naturalism, his technical skill and his stylistic preferences.
-In addition, the constraints imposed on artists by patrons and the amount of money paid for any commission also weigh in the balance.
+These factors include an artist’s interest in naturalism, her technical skill and her stylistic preferences.
+In addition, patron demands and patron budgets also weigh in the balance.
 With these factors in mind, we can use art to investigate human postural habits centuries ago.

 Renaissance sculpture, seen through Alexander’s eyes

 These stone carvings are by the renowned sculptor Andrea Pisano (1290-1348).
-They are among 54 high relief sculptures that decorated the campanile of the Duomo in Florence, and that are now in the superb Museo dell’Opera del Duomo.
-The sculpture on the left symbolizes the art of music, while the one on the right depicts Daedalus in flight.
+They are among 54 high relief sculptures that decorated the campanileof the Duomo in Florence, and that are now in the superb Museo dell’Opera del Duomo.
+The sculpture on the left symbolizes the art of music, while the one below depicts Daedalus in flight.
 In both cases, note the pushing forward of the neck away from the torso and the tilting of the head back on the neck.
 This is precisely the pattern of damaging misuse that Alexander observed in himself.
 It is precisely the sort of problem his Technique is designed to address.

 These carvings demonstrate that human beings were misusing themselves at least 500 years before Alexander did.
 If these were real people instead of marble reliefs, their distorted postures would hinder their movements and restrict their breathing.
 We will never know why an eminent sculptor, working on a prestigious and highly visible commission, depicted people in these cramped attitudes.
 Pisano probably took his models from life, recognizing neither the aesthetic nor the health implications of the postures he carved.